 As part of the disclosure process, this website lists physician collaborations with outside companies.
 The disclosures are provided by information provided by the physician and other sources and are updated regularly.
 Further information may be available on individual company websites.

 Below are the healthcare industry relationships reported by Dr. O'Malley as of May 16, 2019.

-Stockholder, Curve Beam
+Curve Beam - Ownership interest

 By disclosing the collaborations of HSS physicians with industry on this website, HSS and its physicians make this information available to their patients and the public, thus creating a transparent environment for those who are interested in this information.
 Further, the HSS Conflicts of Interest Policy does not permit physicians to collect royalties on products developed by him/her that are used on patients at HSS.